nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Synthetic**: Pertaining to the artificial creation of DNA sequences.

-### Expanded Definition and Usage\nDNA assembly technologies have revolutionized research and application in fields such as medicine, agriculture, and environmental science.
+### Expanded Definition and Usage:
+DNA assembly technologies have revolutionized research and application in fields such as medicine, agriculture, and environmental science.
 By allowing precise control over the genetic material, researchers can design DNA sequences that produce novel proteins, regulate cell functions, or confer new traits to organisms.
 This technology has been pivotal in the development of gene therapies, advanced vaccines, and biofuels, among others.
 Additionally, DNA assembly techniques are crucial for the creation of synthetic life forms and contribute significantly to the understanding and manipulation of life's fundamental processes.